YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Which blood results should I send before travelling?

 Send the full report, not one cropped line.
-I want to see ALT, AST, GGT, alkaline phosphatase, bilirubin, albumin, the complete blood count, platelet count, kidney function, blood sugar context when relevant, and any clotting result if it has been ordered.
+I need to see ALT, AST, GGT, alkaline phosphatase, bilirubin, albumin, the complete blood count, platelet count, kidney function, blood sugar context when relevant, and any clotting result if it has been ordered.
 If hepatitis testing has been done, send those results too.
 If an ultrasound or specialist letter exists, it helps.

-Patients sometimes send only the abnormal number because they want a quick clearance answer.
+Many people send only the abnormal number because they want a quick clearance answer.
 That makes the answer less safe.
 A liver panel can point toward a hepatocellular pattern, a bile-flow pattern, a mixed pattern, or something that needs repeat testing.
 A complete blood count can show whether there are related concerns such as anemia, low platelets before a hair transplant, or other abnormalities that change the operation day.

 How do hepatitis, fatty liver, and alcohol change the decision?

 Fatty liver also needs context.
-Many patients have mild fatty liver and stable labs.
+Many people have mild fatty liver and stable labs.
 Others have inflammation, metabolic syndrome, diabetes, high blood pressure, alcohol contribution, or medication issues that need attention.
 If diabetes and hair transplant planning are part of the same case, blood sugar control and wound healing become part of the same safety discussion.

 Alcohol changes the decision in two ways.
 It can contribute to liver enzyme elevation, and it can make the surgical period less predictable through dehydration, poor sleep, medication interaction, bleeding tendency, and poor judgment during early recovery.
-My usual advice about alcohol after a hair transplant becomes stricter when the liver panel is already abnormal.
+My standard advice about alcohol after a hair transplant becomes stricter when the liver panel is already abnormal.

 Can finasteride or dutasteride be involved in high liver enzymes?

-Some patients first notice high liver enzymes while using finasteride or dutasteride, and it is reasonable to discuss the timing with the prescribing doctor.
+Some people first notice high liver enzymes while using finasteride or dutasteride, and it is reasonable to discuss the timing with the prescribing doctor.
 The mistake is to decide alone that the medicine is definitely the cause, or definitely harmless.
 Liver enzymes can rise for many reasons, including fatty liver, alcohol, viral hepatitis, supplements, muscle injury, recent illness, and other medicines.

 Do high liver enzymes change anesthesia or medication planning?